adonisjs/v6-docs/content/docs/security/rate_limiting.md

+---
+summary: Protect your web application or API server from abuse by implementing rate limits using the @adonisjs/limiter package.
+---

 # Rate limiting

 AdonisJS provides a first-party package for implementing rate limits in your web application or the API server.
 The rate limiter provides `redis`, `mysql`, `postgresql` and `memory` as the storage options, with the ability to [create custom storage providers](#creating-a-custom-storage-provider).